tmo1/sms-ie/README.md

 To import call logs, permission to read and write Call Logs is required.

-To export contacts, permisson to read Contacts is required.
+To export contacts, permission to read Contacts is required.

 To import contacts, permission to write Contacts is required.
 (Granting the app permission to access Contacts grants both read and write permission, although if the app is upgraded from an earlier version which did not declare that it uses permission to write Contacts, then it may be necessary to deny and re-grant Contacts permission in order to enable permission to write Contacts.)